 - Plugin conflicts affecting URL generation

-External broken links are a different beast altogether.
-These happen when you link to other websites that have moved, deleted their content, or gone offline entirely.
-It’s like giving someone directions to a shop that’s closed down – frustrating and unhelpful.
+External broken links are a different beast.
+They happen when you link to other websites that have moved, deleted their content, or gone offline entirely.
+It’s like giving someone directions to a shop that closed down: frustrating and unhelpful.

-The tricky bit about external links is that you have zero control over them.
+The tricky part is that you have zero control over them.
 That brilliant article you linked to last year?
 The website owner might have restructured their site, and now your link leads nowhere.
-It’s particularly common with news sites, blogs, and smaller websites that frequently reorganise their content.
+It’s especially common with news sites, blogs, and smaller websites that reorganise their content often.

 What makes external broken links especially problematic is that they can reflect poorly on your credibility.
-When visitors click on a link expecting valuable information and hit a dead end, they might question the quality of your other recommendations.
+When visitors click a link expecting useful information and hit a dead end, they might start questioning the quality of your other recommendations.

-Now, here’s where things get a bit more technical.
-Resource file breakages involve links to images, PDFs, videos, stylesheets, JavaScript files, and other media that your site depends on.
-These aren’t always obvious to visitors, but they can seriously impact your site’s functionality and appearance.
+This is where things get a bit more technical.
+Resource file breakages involve links to images, PDFs, videos, stylesheets, JavaScript files, and other media your site depends on.
+They aren’t always obvious to visitors, but they can seriously affect how your site works and looks.

-Based on my experience, image breakages are the most visible type of resource failure.
-You know those annoying broken image icons that show up when a photo can’t load?
+From what I’ve seen, image breakages are the most visible type of resource failure.
+You know those broken image icons that show up when a photo can’t load?
 Those are resource file breakages in action.
-But the less obvious ones – like missing CSS files or JavaScript resources – can completely break your site’s design or functionality without throwing an obvious error message.
+But the less obvious ones, like missing CSS files or JavaScript resources, can completely break your site’s design or functionality without throwing an obvious error message.

 Resource file breakages often occur during: